• Skip to main content

 To complete Form 433-B (OIC), you need to calculate your minimum offer.
 There are two calculation methods to determine your minimum offer amount.
 Both start with the equity in your business assets.
 Then, you add on your business’s future earning potential, but the amount you include depends on how long you need to pay the settlement.

-If you can pay the settlement in five months, you multiply your remaining income by 12.
-If you need up to 24 months to pay the settlement, you should multiply your remaining income by 24.
-Your remaining income is the difference between your business income and expenses.
+If you can pay the settlement in five months, you multiply your disposable income by 12.
+If you need up to 24 months to pay the settlement, multiply your disposable income by 24.
+Your disposable income is the difference between your business income and expenses.

 Note that the IRS does not accept every offer.
 If the IRS believes that you can pay your tax debt in full by selling assets, cashing out investment accounts, or taking out a loan, the agency may reject your offer and demand full payment.